Soro82/fantasy-football-quiz/README.md

 * Click on the code button, select clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 * Open Git Bash.
 * Change the current working directory to the location where you want the cloned directory to be made.
-* Type git clone and then paste The URL copied in the step 3.
+* Type git clone and then paste The URL copied in step 3.
 * Press Enter and your local clone will be created.

 [Back to Top](#fantasy-football-quiz)